-Hemp was actually widely grown in the United States as an excellent source of fiber for a wide variety of textiles until the 1937 Marijuana Tax Act levied heavy taxes and severe restrictions on the cultivation and sale of all forms of cannabis, including hemp.
+Hemp was actually widely grown in the United States as an excellent source of fiber for a wide variety of textiles until the 1937 Marijuana Tax Act levied heavy taxes and severe restrictions on the cultivation and sales of hemp.

 It was no accident that hemp was not excluded from the bill.
 Industry leaders with large holdings in timber and the emerging plastics markets of the time were invested in artificially dampening the hemp trade in order to increase their own market shares.

 Additional cannabis prohibition laws, including the Controlled Substances Act of 1970. have made CBD oil a bit of a legal quagmire thanks to unclear, and in some cases, conflicting federal guidelines on hemp.
-Untangling hemp from its psychoactive cousin has been a legal struggle for at least the last decade.
+Untangling CBD from its psychoactive cousin (THC) has been a legal struggle for at least the last decade.

-Significant in roads to the legalization of hemp were made with the passage of the 2014 Farm Bill, which established state pilot programs who, for the first time since the 1930’s, could legally grow hemp.
-In fact, many CBD oil companies really got going only after the 2014 Farm Bill opened some doors for the legal sale of cannabidiol.
-However, states were left to their own in terms of determining the legality of hemp and its products.
+Significant inroads to the legalization of hemp were made with the passage of the 2014 Farm Bill, which established state pilot programs that, for the first time since the 1930s, could legally grow hemp.
+In fact, many CBD oil companies really got going only after the 2014 Farm Bill opened doors for the legal sale of cannabidiol.
+However, states were left to their own devices in terms of determining the legality of hemp and hemp products.
 The 2018 Farm Bill has changed that situation.

 The 2018 Farm Bill and CBD

 The 2018 Farm Bill explicitly makes it legal to cultivate, sell, and refine hemp.
 Although, not unlike regulation for crops such as tobacco, it is still necessary to be licensed by a state or federal agency to grow this crop.

 It is also now completely legal in every single state of the United States to possess CBD oil made from hemp and to carry it across state lines.
-For example, Alabama, who previously had one of the most aggressive policies against CBD sales in their state, has publicly stated the product is now legal, as long as the product was made from legally grown hemp.
+For example, Alabama, which previously had one of the most aggressive policies against CBD sales in their state, has publicly stated the product is now legal, as long as the product was made from legally grown hemp.

 What Does This Mean for Our Pets?